Kate Smith Statue Covered Up, ‘God Bless America’ Cut From Flyers Games After Revelations Of Racist Lyrics

 — Action News on 6abc (@6abc) April 19, 2019

-Kate Smith –who first sang “God Bless America” live before the Flyers’ home opener at the Philadelphia Spectrum during the 1973-74 season – sang her way through the Flyers back-to-back Stanley Cup wins in the mid-1970s.
+Kate Smith – who first sang “God Bless America” live before the Flyers’ home opener at the Philadelphia Spectrum during the 1973-74 season – sang her way through the Flyers’ back-to-back Stanley Cup wins in the mid-1970s.
 The Philadelphia Inquirer reports that the Flyers went 101-31-5 in games where Smith’s version of the song aired, including 3-1-0 when Smith sang the song live at the Philadelphia Spectrum.
 Kate Smith was later immortalized with a statue outside of the Philadelphia Flyers’ arena and her song continued to be played during games, sometimes as a videotaped duet with Philadelphia singer Lauren Hart.

 The bond between Philadelphia hockey team and Kate Smith was so great that when Smith died at age 79 in 1986 from diabetes, Flyers chairman Ed Snider was a pallbearer at her funeral.